 5. Agent has wide write permission

-In Cursor Composer, Claude Code, or Codex with broad scope, the model can touch any file.
-“Scope” mechanically becomes “everything it can read”.
+In Cursor’s Agent mode, Claude Code, or Codex with a writable workspace, the model can touch any file in scope.
+“Scope” mechanically becomes “everything it can read and write”.

 How to spot it: changes appear in files you never named.